Articles on: Prohibited Practices

 Margin Abuse

-Here's an image showing where you can check your margin usage right before opening a trade.
+Here's an example image showing where you can check your margin usage right before opening a trade.

 Tradelocker